Setting up HTTPS on your Shelly device

 Ways to obtain a certificate

-There are two main approaches to enabling HTTPS on your device:
+There are three approaches to enabling HTTPS on your device:

 |---|---|---|---|